 - Candidates may be traveling from within the United States or abroad.
 There are no citizenship or residency requirements.

-Awardees will receive financial support to help offset the costs incurred while attending the meeting.
-This might include registration, economy air or rail transportation, housing, meals, etc. The monies awarded to the recipient will be no more than $1,000.00 US.
+Awardees will receive financial support ($1,500 to $2,000) to help offset the costs incurred while attending the meeting.
+This might include registration, economy air or rail transportation, hotel accommodations, meals, etc.

 - In addition to scientific sessions, awardees must attend all special events organized by WICR.